holdenweb/textual-forms/README.md

 textual objects.
 The existing "framework" needs to be elaborated to improve and formalise the Form-Field and the Field-Widget interfaces.

-Many concepts from the Django forms package are proving to be of assistance here, since it has already solved many of the domain's problems.
-The different nature of its client/server interaction model, however, enforces a somewhat cumbersome interface which we do not need to suffer in the Textual environment.
-This simplifies more sophisticated interactions such as changing the list of available values in a Select widget in response to a change in a particular option.

-Astute readers will notice there is absolutely no styling on the form components.
+Astute readers will notice there is limited styling on the form components.
 As a result the proof-of-concept form looks pretty ropey in a window of non-optimal size.
+The appearance of `Select`s in particular could benefit from some work.

+Otherwise, the primary needs are some decent docs and a greater diversity of `Field` types to increase the versatility of the library.
+After almost six months, it's now nearly capable of doing the job I started writing it to do!